christian-posta/ceposta-devops-ose/Readme.md

-# Continuous Delivery with JBoss Fuse
+# Continuous Delivery with JBoss Fuse and OpenShift
 This project is a end-to-end [Continuous Delivery][cd] automation project.
 This can be used to set up a handful of tools to assist your team to work cross functionally in a DevOps culture.